edge-cloud/www.edge-cloud.net/_posts/2019-08-16-aws-dxgw-with-ipsec-vpn-backup.md

 # Results

-At this point we are done and have succeeded: The customer gateway will see the same summary route announced with the same AS path length over Direct Connect and VPN link, except that the route over VPN will have an origin code of *"e"* for "EGP".
-Therefore the DX route - having an origin code of *"i"* for "IGP" - will be chosen instead.
+At this point we are done and have succeeded: The customer gateway will see the same summary route announced with the same AS path length over Direct Connect and VPN link, except that the route over VPN will have an MED of 100.
+Therefore the DX route - having an MED of 0 - will be chosen instead.

 With this we can look at the routes that are received from the BGP peer over DX (here: 169.254.254.1) and the BGP peer over VPN (here: 169.254.15.221)
 ```